André Voisin: Legacy

 Voisin became, and remains, a celebrated figure in Cuba.
 The Cuban government declared 1965 "The Year of Agriculture" in homage to Voisin, and a commemorative stamp was issued on the first anniversary of his death, having a face value of 3¢.
-Martha Voisin developed a deep fondness for Cuba, and visited many times until her death in 2006 at age 105.
-She was buried in Havana alongside her husband.
+Marthe-Rosine Voisin developed a deep fondness for Cuba, and visited many times until her death in 2012 at age 107.
+She was buried in Chécy, France, close to Orleans, with her parents, Gabriel and Irmis Fernagu.

 Despite Castro's advocacy of his work and its presence in Cuban academia, Voisin's methods were largely ignored by Cuban farmers until forced to adopt less input-intensive methods following the collapse of the Communist Common Market in 1989, which plunged Cuba into a three-year economic crisis which became known as the Special Period.
 The loss of Soviet energy and chemical imports necessitated the transition to "an organic and skill-intensive agroecological model" based on the principles of Voisinism.
 The transition was successful; in 1989, Cuban agriculture had been similar to that practiced in California, but by 1992 it was more akin to that practiced in Amish communities.
 By 1995, the practice of urban agriculture, particularly via the use of organoponicos, was widespread.

 In the 1980s and later, Voisin's work received increased attention from English-speaking authors, notably Allan Nation, Joel Salatin and Allan Savory.
 Savory is perhaps the most vocal advocate of Voisin's methods among western authors.
 Voisin's principles strongly influenced his development of Holistic management).
 Savory later wrote an introduction for the 1988 reprint of Grass Productivity.

 Although Voisin's research is now considered one of the foundational works of the permaculture, holistic management and grass-fed beef movements, he remains relatively unknown in his home country.
 According to a socialist compatriot Gérard Pestrinaux, he is a political paradox: "(Voisin) was not a man of the left, but a classic Gaullist right, and yet he is buried in the cemetery of the heroes of the Cuban Revolution!"